Frequently Asked Questions

 11. What happens if the other parent quits a job in order to pay less child support?

-If the other parent has quit a job or intentionally taken a reduction in income to avoid paying child support, the court can impute income to the other parent.
+If the other parent has quit a job or intentionally taken a reduction in income to avoid paying child support, this is considered voluntary impoverishment and the court can impute income to the other parent.
 This means that although the other parent is earning less, the court may treat the other parent as though they earning the higher income.
 Child support can be calculated based on that higher income.

 12. Can a parent deny visitation to another parent who is not paying child support?